ViLAM: Distilling Vision-Language Reasoning into Attention Maps for Social Robot Navigation: Results and Analysis

 \subsection{Implementation \& Robot Setup}

 We implement our method using PyTorch and train the model on an Nvidia A6000 GPU.
-For real-world experiments, we use a Clearpath Husky robot equipped with a Velodyne VLP16 LiDAR, an Intel RealSense D435i camera, and an onboard laptop with an Intel i9 processor and an Nvidia RTX 2080 GPU.
+For real-world experiments, we use a Clearpath Husky robot equipped with an Intel RealSense D435i camera, and an onboard laptop with an Intel i9 processor and an Nvidia RTX 2080 GPU.
 We use GPT-4o to annotate the dataset described in section \ref{sec: Data_Generation}.